 About Alaina Shearer

-Seeing a vast gender divide in the digital space, she wanted to help other women grow in their careers and started a professional and social association for women called Together Digital.
-Today, the organization celebrates a network of nearly 2,000 members in over twenty cities nationwide.
-Together Digital is responsible for changing thousands of women’s lives for the better with measured outcomes including raises, paid leaves, promotions, continuing education, and above all, dramatically improving their odds of reaching equality in both pay and opportunity in their workplaces.
+Today, Together Digital celebrates a network of nearly 2,000 members in over twenty cities nationwide.
+The network is responsible for changing thousands of women’s lives for the better with measured outcomes including raises, paid leaves, promotions, continuing education, and above all, dramatically improving their odds of reaching equality in both pay and opportunity in their workplaces.

 2009 – 2016 Growing a Digital Agency to over $1M

 As a single mother and without venture funding or family wealth, Alaina starts her own digital agency in 2009 at the start of the Great Recession.
 She goes on to defy defies the odds by becoming one of the 1.7% of women business owners who grows a business past $1 million in revenue.
 Her business growth was not without its ups and downs.
 In those years Alaina met every challenge small and medium-sized business owners face: rising healthcare costs for employees, a competitive job market, and zero assistance from the government or any Amazon-like tax breaks.
 She faced potential bankruptcy on more than one occasion but kept the business afloat with high-interest loans.
 She’s now a fierce advocate for consumer protection.
 In 2016, recognizing the obstacles against women in tech and digital, Alaina starts an organization called Women in Digital.
 Now known as Together Digital, the 2K member group spans across over 20 cities nationwide.Read more